Tammy Bruce - Listen Live

 Drawn into feminist activism in the late 1980's, Ms. Bruce focused on women in the workplace, violence against women and ending international subjugation of women.
 Just two years after joining the National Organization for Women, with a brand of feminism that places her somewhere between Donna Reed and Thelma and Louise, Ms. Bruce was elected president of the Los Angeles chapter of NOW at the age of 27.
 Until she saw the conservative light, she also served on their national board of directors.

 A native of Los Angeles, Ms. Bruce holds a Bachelor's Degree in Political Science from the University of Southern California, from which she graduated cum laude.
 Currently she is a PhD candidate at Claremont Graduate University.
 Ms. Bruce notes her interest in politics and individual liberty was sparked during her childhood in part because of the work of authors Ray Bradbury and George Orwell, both of whom remain her favorite writers.
-Ms. Bruce lives in Los Angeles with Snoopy the Cat, Snoopy's best friend Sydney the Dog, and puts up with a raccoon she has named Rocky, who refuses to leave her outside patio.
+Ms. Bruce lived in Los Angeles and has since moved to NYC.

-Tammy Bruce can heard streaming online at TSL twice daily Live 7-9 PM ET and replay 1-3 PM ET.
+Tammy Bruce can heard streaming online at TSL twice daily: http://www.talkstreamlive.com/program/tammy_bruce/

 Live 8-10 PM ET and at 1-3 PM ET.

 Here are three listen line numbers for Tammy Radio: